MazontheMoon/coddy-java/README.md

 ## August

+### 8 - Arrange Herb Garden Beds
+Write a function arrangeHerbBeds that takes herbs, bedsPerRow and returns a 2D array representing the herb garden layout.

+The function organizes herbs into rows, with each row containing up to bedsPerRow herbs, filling the garden layout row by row.

+Parameters:

+herbs (String[]): Array of herb names to plant bedsPerRow (int): Maximum number of herb beds per row
+Returns: 2D array where each row contains herbs arranged in the garden layout.
+Format: [["basil", "mint"], ["rosemary", "thyme"]]

 ### 7 - Poetic Garden Pattern Generator

 Create a function named poeticGarden that receives word (String) and size (int) as its parameters.